alialauren1/ME405-Term-Project/README.md

 ## Software design
 To measure pressure, we used a Honeywell Board Mount Pressure Sensor, which uses I^2C communication.
 The sensor transmits data in byte arrays.
 The first byte being status, next two being pressure, and following two being temperature.
 A PressureSensor class was created to process the data from bytes into counts and then interpretable values of pressure in [psi] and temperature in [Farenheight].

-Attaching the sensor and the Ametck motor to our Nucleo, we were able to program both components to get a functioning product.
+Attaching the sensor and the Ametek motor to our Nucleo, we were able to program both components to get a functioning product.

 ### Pressure Sensor Class